zaka13X/zakariya99999.github.io/README.md

-Zakas Eaglercraft launcher, Daily updates or updates every 2 days URLs are in the file "url.txt"
+Zakas Eaglercraft launcher, Daily updates or updates every 2 days URLs are in the file "mirrors.html"